Trauma Recovery Coaching

 How I Help?

 EFT gently stimulates the body's meridian points while we process the emotions and memories connected to the trauma.
 This sends a calming signal to the nervous system and helps the brain reprocess the experience, so it's no longer stored as a live threat.
-The memory remains, but the charge around it dissolves.
+The memory remains, but the negative charge around it dissolves.

 When we work together, you'll be held in a safe, sacred space.
 We go at your pace.
 Nothing is forced.
-And my clients often feel a shift from the very first session, because when the body is finally given permission to complete what was interrupted, it knows exactly what to do.
+And my clients often feel a positive shift from the very first session, because when the body is finally given permission to complete what was interrupted, it knows exactly what to do.

 In a word, Gail Mae is exceptional.